Account

 Creating an Employment Agreement

-When you hire your nanny, it is a good idea to have a comprehensive Nanny-Family Employment Agreement.
-This document will include state guidelines such as the hours the nanny will work, how much and when she will be paid, the basic job guidelines, and conditions and procedures for termination.
-You may also want to include additional duties and guidelines for confidentiality.
-It's easy to create a Nanny-Family Agreement with Rocket Lawyer.
+When you hire your nanny, it’s a good idea to have a comprehensive Nanny-Family Employment Agreement.
+This document should include details such as the hours the nanny will work, how much and when they will be paid, job duties, and conditions or procedures for termination.
+You may also want to include additional terms like confidentiality, paid time off, or transportation arrangements.

 Work Eligibility